 Easily Onboard Connected Devices in Bulk

-AWS IoT Device Management helps you onboard new devices by using the IoT management console or API to upload templates that you populate with information like device manufacturer and serial number, X.509 identity certificates, or security policies.
+Amazon IoT Device Management helps you onboard new devices by using the IoT management console or API to upload templates that you populate with information like device manufacturer and serial number, X.509 identity certificates, or security policies.
 Then, you can configure the entire fleet of devices with this information with a few clicks in the management console.

 Organize Connected Devices into Groups

-With AWS IoT Device Management, you can group your device fleet into a hierarchical structure based on function, security requirements, or any other category.
+With Amazon IoT Device Management, you can group your device fleet into a hierarchical structure based on function, security requirements, or any other category.
 You can group one device in a room, group devices together that operate on the same floor, or group all the devices that operate within a building.
 Then, you can use these groups to manage access policies, view operational metrics, or perform actions on your devices across the entire group.
 You can also automate organization of your devices with dynamic thing groups.
 Your dynamic thing groups will automatically add devices that meet your specified criteria and remove the devices that no longer match the criteria.

 Fleet Indexing and Search